vigneshv92/vigneshv92.github.io/_pages/about.md

 Much prior to this, I worked in Product Development for Engineering and Research Division at [HCL R&D](https://www.hcltech.com/engineering-rd-services).

+## Research

 My Primary Research areas lie at the intersection of Natural Language Processing and Computer Vision.
-To be specific, I am interested in developing models that could interpret Medical Imaging data using modern deep learning and computer vision techniques to aid
-# Artificial Intelligence for Healthcare.
+To be specific, I am interested in developing models that could interpret Medical Imaging data using modern deep learning and computer vision techniques to aid Artificial Intelligence for Healthcare.

 If you do have a similar interest, please reach out to me.
 I'd be happy to collaborate.